 Headquartered in Kalamazoo, Michigan, Stryker Corporation (SYK) is one of the world’s largest medical device companies operating in the global market.
 The Stryker Rejuvenate Hip Implant has not been recalled in the United States yet, but it seems to be doing a good bit of damage to those who were implanted with the new device.
 Ted Babbitt is presently investigating cases involving the Stryker Orthopedics Rejuvenate Modular Hip System.

 Discuss Your Defective Stryker Hip Replacement Case With a Lawyer

 Ted is a Stryker Rejuvenate lawyer that reviews potential cases for individuals who know they received the hip implant component, or suspect that may have, and suffered:

 - Unexplained hip pain more than three months after hip replacement

 - Potential Stryker Rejuvenate lawsuits are being reviewed throughout the United States

-Our Florida lawyers are currently reviewing potential Stryker Rejuvenate lawsuits throughout the United States.
-If you have pain from your hip implant, call us.
+Ted is a Florida lawyer that is currently reviewing potential Stryker Rejuvenate lawsuits throughout the United States.
+If you have pain from your hip implant, call him.
 Because many hip replacement patients are unaware of the type of implant used, cases are being investigated for any individuals who have experienced problems after a surgery since 2008.
 There are no fees or expenses unless a recovery is obtained.
-Call us today at (561) 375-2841.
+Call him today at (561) 375-2841.